DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 Knowing *why* informs the team and allows them to better determine *how* to do so.

-It opens the door for re-negotiating in order to deliver better value.
+Note: It opens the door for re-negotiating in order to deliver better value.

 The Sprint Backlog is the *plan* for accomplishing the Sprint Goal.